hmilena/hmilena/README.md

 - 👋 Hi, I’m Milena 🤙
 - 👀 I’m really into riding my e-scooter 🛴 with my best friend Pudim 🐶
 - 🌱 Frontend engineer with 10+ years of experience building component libraries, design systems, and scalable interfaces for enterprise products.
-Specialized in React, TypeScript, and accessibility-first component architecture.
+Specialized in Vanilla JS and accessibility-first component architecture.
 Strong track record delivering pixel-perfect, production-grade UIs at Banco BPI and Ericsson, with hands-on experience in Storybook-driven development and design-to-code workflows.
 Fluent in English.
 - 📫 Reach me @hmilena at threads or instagram